 Organization.
-We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary.

-☐You must continue to pay your share of the costs and coverage limitations may apply.

-If the review organization says no:
+We must continue providing coverage for your inpatient hospital care for as long as it is medically necessary. \square You must continue to pay your share of the costs and coverage limitations may apply. the review organization says no:

-- □ It means they agree with the decision they made on your Level 1 appeal. - ☐ The notice you get will tell you in writing what you can do if you wish to continue with the review process.
+The notice you get will tell you in writing what you can do if you wish to continue with the review process.